Online Painting Class |past and actual participants (2020 - 2021)

 At Walk the Arts, we start our personalized teaching according to the level of each participant.
-Under our direction, and as a group, we move on forward.
+Under serious questioning under our supervision, and as a group, we move on forward.
 We promote creativity and authenticity in a much more demanding and complex “artworld”.
 Enjoy the uniqueness of everyone.

 I paint for enjoyment, a break from routine activities, and importantly the companionship with my friend Joy in USA.
 I love the tactile properties of paint….dragging and pushing the colours of our Australian outback with gay abandonment…whether realistic, abstract or expressionist.

 Pier-Malek ("Keleb") MASHIO

 I paint to express myself freely and fully.